Tinos is a place of pilgrimage and hope, whitewashed towns of marble and stone, and beaches that are never crowded.

 Tinos island situated in the Aegean Sea located in the Cyclades archipelago.
-In ancient times, Tinos was also known as Ophiussa (from ophis, Greek for snake) and Hydroessa (from hydor, Greek for water).
+In ancient times, Tinos was also known as Ophiussa (from ophis, Greek for snake) and Hydroessa (from Hydor, Greek for water).
 The closest islands are Andros, Delos, and Mykonos.
-Between 1207 and 1715, Tinos was in Venetian hands, an from 1715 to 1821, was ruled by the Ottoman Empire before joining with Greece.
+Between 1207 and 1715, Tinos was in Venetian hands, and from 1715 to 1821, was ruled by the Ottoman Empire before joining with Greece.

 Tinos has a varied landscape and has many beaches and is scattered with villages throughout.
 All around the island of Tinos, the islanders have made the most incredible things out of stone.
 The hills are all terraced with stone walls; every little village is connected to its most proximate neighbours by stone walkways set between a parallel set of stone walls.